 - Readable design with reader-friendly type

-- Easy to navigate with table of contents always available
+- Easy to navigate with the table of contents always available

-- Readable from cover to cover by using hyperlinked table of contents
+- Readable from cover to cover by using a hyperlinked table of contents

 - Images and video used to enhance experience

 - Free content included in front of the paywall